yeela8g/Yesh-Chat-Mobile-App/README.md

 **Welcome to Yesh-Chat!** :partying_face:	<br>
 A messaging application developed using Android Studio, supported by a a Node.js [server-side](https://social-chat-app-21.onrender.com/).
-Get a seamless communication and fun chats with your friends and family and feel the joy of instant messaging exprience. .<br>
+Get a seamless communication and fun chats with your friends and family and feel the joy of instant messaging exprience. <br>
 This Android application serves as an extension of the [Yesh-Chat website](https://social-chat-app-23.onrender.com/), Keeping you connected on the move with your personal device, ensuring you're always in touch with your contacts and conversations :people_hugging:

 ## Features